Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 Motivated by the fact that weights and activations typically exhibit a non-uniform distribution, \citet{Miyashita2016} proposed to quantize values to powers of two.
-Their representation allows getting rid of expensive multiplications, and they report higher robustness to quantization than linear rounding schemes using the same number of bits. \citet{Zhou2017} proposed incremental network quantization where the weights of a pre-trained DNN are first partitioned into two sets, one of which is quantized to either zero or powers of two while the weights in the other set are kept at full-precision and retrained to recover the potential loss in accuracy due to quantization.
+Their representation allows getting rid of expensive multiplications, and they report higher robustness to quantization than linear rounding schemes using the same number of bits. \citet{Zhou2017} proposed incremental network quantization where the weights of a pre-trained DNN are first partitioned into two sets.
+The weights in the first set are quantized to either zero or powers of two.
+The weights in the second set are kept at full precision and retrained to recover from the potential accuracy degradation due to quantization.
 They iterate partitioning, quantization, and retraining until all weights are quantized.

-\citet{Jacob2018} proposed a quantization scheme that accurately approximates float\-ing-point operations using only integer arithmetic to speed up computation.
-During training, their forward pass simulates the quantization step to keep the performance of the quantized DNN close to the performance when using single-precision.
-At test time, weights are represented as 8-bit integer values, reducing the memory footprint by a factor of four.
+\citet{Jacob2018} proposed a quantization scheme that accurately approximates floating-point operations using only integer arithmetic to speed up computation.
+During training, their forward pass simulates the quantization step to keep the performance of the quantized DNN close to the performance of using single-precision.
+At test-time, weights are represented as 8-bit integer values, reducing the memory footprint by a factor of four.

-\citet{Liu2018} introduced Bi-real net, a ResNet-inspired architecture where the residual path is implemented with efficient binary convolutions while the shortcut path is kept real-valued to maintain the expressiveness of the DNN.
+\citet{Liu2018} introduced Bi-Real net, a ResNet-inspired architecture where the residual path is implemented with efficient binary convolutions while the shortcut path is kept real-valued to preserve the expressiveness of the DNN.
 The residual in each layer is computed by first transforming the input with the sign activation, followed by a binary convolution, and a final batch normalization step.